schemdraw can be installed from pip using

 with schemdraw.Drawing() as drawing: ... image_bytes = drawing.get_imagedata('svg')

 When running on a server, sometimes there is no display available.
 The code may attempt to open the GUI preview window and fail.
 In these cases, try setting the Matplotlib backend to a non-GUI option.
 Before importing schemdraw, add these lines to use the Agg backend which does not have a GUI.
 Then get the drawing using d.get_imagedata(), or d.save() to get the image.

 import matplotlib matplotlib.use('Agg') # Set Matplotlib's backend here

 Alternatively, use Schemdraw’s SVG backend (see Backends).

 To save the schematic to a file, add the file parameter when setting up the Drawing.
 The image type is determined from the file extension.
-Options include svg, eps, png, pdf, and jpg.
-A vector format such as svg is recommended for best results.
+Options include svg, eps, png, pdf, and jpg when using the Matplotlib backend, and svg when using the SVG backend.
+A vector format such as svg is recommended for best image quality.

 with schemdraw.Drawing(file='my_circuit.svg') as d: ...